netdata/netdata/src/streaming/PARENT-CLUSTERS.md

 ### Streaming Connection Overview

-Each Netdata Child has `[stream].destination` configuration in stream.conf to define the parents it should stream to.
+Each Netdata Child has the `[stream].destination` configuration in `stream.conf` to define the parents it should stream to.

 Netdata Children connect to one parent at a time.
 When multiple parents are defined in `[stream].destination`, Netdata Children will select one of them to connect to.
-If this connection is not possible for any reason, they will connect to the next, until they find a working one.
-When the whole list of Netdata Parents has been tried without a successful connection, Netdata Children will restart trying the list from the beginning.
+If this connection is not possible for any reason, they will connect to the next one, until they find a working parent.
+When the whole list of Netdata Parents has been tried without a successful connection Netdata Children will restart trying the list from the beginning.

 Once Netdata Parents have their children connected, they now become children themselves, to propagate the data they receive to their Netdata Parents (grandparents).